jcolag/entropy-arbitrage/2024-02-19-huaynaputina.md

 ## Not-So-Secret Project

 I don't remember if these changes went out during this week, but [**The Light's Edge**'s landing page](https://www.thelightsedge.com/) now includes a minimal e-mail submission form.
-For anybody needing to do this, since I already have [PHP](https://en.wikipedia.org/wiki/PHP) running on my VPS for other purposes, I whipped up a quick script to pass the address on to me based on this rough pattern.
+For anybody needing to do this, since I already have {% wiki PHP|PHP|en %} running on my VPS for other purposes, I whipped up a quick script to pass the address on to me based on this rough pattern.

 ```php
 <?php